tukkek/minim/rules.md

 To add realism use specialties that each cost 1-point like heart-surgery and psychotherapy (cure); fencing and karate (fight)...

 ## Health
 Each-character starts at health equal to their brass-score and can never go above-it.
 Each-time a character is hurt or overly-exerted they receive **fatigue** or **damage** points which are subtracted from the health-score.
-A character who loses all their health-points becomes unconscious.
-A _total-party kill_ happens if all-players lose all their health then the game ends.
+A character who loses all their health-points becomes **unconscious**.
+The dreaded **total-party kill** happens if all-players lose all their health then the game ends.

+In some-games zero-health player-characters can become **disabled** instead, only-incapable of directly attacking or targetting others.

 Health-points are fully-recovered when characters are able to relax for a-few minutes.
 Even characters mid-action may take a turn to regain their breath and restore a single fatigue-point if they pass a brass-test.